farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 ## Translating to C#

 I thought I might be able to use C# to formalize data and dependencies in a similar way as I could with functional-core and F#.
 I could use interfaces to translate workflows into function signatures, and data-only classes to represent the inputs and outputs.
-Perhaps a constructor listing dependencies would do for modeling side-effects or state that workflow might need.
+Perhaps a constructor listing dependencies would do for modeling side-effects or state required for a workflow.

 Also key, I wasn't going to use a functional core model, but a [Ports and Adapters-style model](https://spencerfarley.com/2023/03/02/4-ocp-as-architecture/) where the workflows might enact state instead of returning events (i.e. using [Dependency Inversion](https://spencerfarley.com/2023/03/02/3-interchangable-dependencies/)).